jamesainslie/terraform-package/docs/resources/package.md

 ### Optional

 - `aliases` (Map of String) Platform-specific package name overrides.
 Keys: 'darwin', 'linux', 'windows'.
 Values: platform-specific package names.
+- `dependencies` (List of String) List of package names that must be installed before this package.
+Dependencies will be resolved based on the dependency_strategy setting.
+- `dependency_strategy` (String) Strategy for handling dependencies.
+Valid values: 'install_missing', 'require_existing', 'ignore'.
+Defaults to 'install_missing'.
+- `drift_detection` (Block, Optional) Configuration for drift detection and remediation. (see [below for nested schema](#nestedblock--drift_detection))
 - `hold_dependencies` (Boolean) Whether to hold/pin package dependencies.
 Defaults to false.
+- `install_priority` (Number) Installation priority for dependency ordering.
+Higher numbers are installed first.
+Defaults to 0.
 - `managers` (List of String) Override the package manager selection.
 Valid values: 'auto', 'brew', 'apt', 'winget', 'choco'.
 Defaults to ['auto'] which auto-detects based on OS.
+- `package_type` (String) Type of package to install.
+Valid values: 'auto', 'formula', 'cask'.
+Defaults to 'auto' which auto-detects the package type.
+For Homebrew: 'formula' for command-line tools, 'cask' for GUI applications.
 - `pin` (Boolean) Whether to pin/hold the package at the current version to prevent upgrades.
 Defaults to false.
 - `reinstall_on_drift` (Boolean) If true, reinstall the package when version drift is detected.
 If false, only update version_actual.
 Defaults to true.
 - `state` (String) Desired state of the package.
 Valid values: 'present', 'absent'.
 Defaults to 'present'.
 - `timeouts` (Block, Optional) Timeout configuration for package operations. (see [below for nested schema](#nestedblock--timeouts))
+- `track_dependencies` (Boolean) Whether to track package dependency relationships.
+Defaults to false.
+- `track_metadata` (Boolean) Whether to track enhanced package metadata.
+Defaults to false.
+- `track_usage` (Boolean) Whether to track package usage statistics.
+Defaults to false.
 - `version` (String) Desired version of the package.
 Supports exact versions, semantic version ranges, or glob patterns depending on the package manager.
 Leave empty for latest version.

 ### Read-Only

+- `dependency_tree` (Map of String) Map of dependencies and their versions.
+Computed when track_dependencies is enabled.
 - `id` (String) Package identifier in the format 'manager:name'.
+- `installation_source` (String) Source from which the package was installed.
+Computed automatically.
+- `last_access` (String) Timestamp of last package access.
+Computed when track_usage is enabled.
 - `version_actual` (String) Actual installed version of the package.
 This is computed and shows the real installed version.

+<a id="nestedblock--drift_detection"></a>
+### Nested Schema for `drift_detection`

+Optional:

+- `check_dependencies` (Boolean) Whether to check dependency drift.
+Defaults to true.
+- `check_integrity` (Boolean) Whether to check package file integrity.
+Defaults to true.
+- `check_version` (Boolean) Whether to check for version drift.
+Defaults to true.
+- `remediation` (String) Remediation strategy for detected drift.
+Valid values: 'auto', 'manual', 'warn'.
+Defaults to 'auto'.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`